Even with a foot in the mouth it doesn't

 from Geri & Family, which is totally contrary to the other

 reports we have received about Ancient Air.
-At first I thought
+I have had several

 Hello Jack, I can't speak for others or the circumstances in which